jgatjens/stylekyll/README.md

 ### How to run it

-To see you're project running please run:
+To see your project running please run:

-    $ gulp
+    $ gulp serve

 Compiling styleguides